Self-isolation and self-quarantine advice for COVID-19 (coronavirus)

-- Avoid sharing towels, toiletries or other household items with others in your house.
+- Avoid sharing towels, toiletries and other household items with others in your house.

 - Wash clothes and bed linen in a separate load, using a hot wash cycle.

 - Do not use the kitchen when other people are in the room.
-Eat your meal in your room.
+Eat your meals in your room.

 - Make sure you have separate items like plates and cutlery.
 Wash dishes using the dishwasher or wash well in hot soapy water.